Bug #10874

 History

-#1 Updated by MiniMatt over 7 years ago
+#1 Updated by MiniMatt about 8 years ago

 I've a feeling this is going to be one of those things where the behaviour is tied to inherent properties of the navball code and changing it would either be no small feat or would impact other operations in myriad ways.
 Navball orientation, what is up, what is down, what's east and what's west is tied to the orientation of the controlling part.